phillipeaton/VecForth/README.md

 ## Links

-- http://vide.malban.de/] - Home of the VIDE development environment, which includes lots of useful tools and tutorials
+- <http://vide.malban.de/> - Home of the VIDE development environment, which includes lots of useful tools and tutorials

-- http://www.playvectrex.com/ - Yet more programming tools on the DESIGN IT page
+- <http://www.playvectrex.com/> - Yet more programming tools on the DESIGN IT page

 - <https://www.forth.com/starting-forth/> - The original and best tutorial for learning Forth, defacto standard

 - <http://turboforth.net/> - A wonderful Forth implementation for the Texas Instruments TI-99/4A home computer and a supporting website that's even better, including some great videos

-- <http://www.camelforth.com> - The website of the original CamelForth that is the basis of VecForth
+- <http://www.camelforth.com/> - The website of the original CamelForth that is the basis of VecForth

+- <https://www.mpeforth.com/sample-page/about-forth-2/> - Commercial Forth vendor with advanced compilation and community product licensing

 - <https://github.com/nealcrook/multicomp6809> - Neal uses CamelForth as the core OS for an FPGA computer with a 6809 core, based on Grant Searle's popular design